jessica9810/me/set9/readme.md

 TODO: Reflect on what you learned this week and what is still unclear.
-Started to move on to pandas this week and started trying to make maps in pandas, which looks interesting.
+Started to move on to pandas this week and started trying to make maps in pandas, which looks interesting.Next week is the presentation.
+I'm excited.